Kazatomprom is weighing uranium production in Mongolia

 The agreement for strategic cooperation between the two mining companies was reached during President Kassym-Jomart Tokayev’s official visit to Ulaanbaatar, Mongolia’s capital.

 «The decision to establish a partnership between Kazatomprom and Mon-Atom was a key outcome of the president’s visit to Mongolia.
 Through joint projects, the companies will be able to combine resources and share expertise and technologies.
-As a result, uranium exploration and production will become more efficient and safer.
+As a result, uranium exploration and production will become safer and more efficient.
 We are committed to environmentally clean and safe industry development and believe this partnership will promote Kazakhstan’s and Mongolia’s standing on the international stage,» Kazatomprom CEO Meirzhan Yussupov said.

 Kazatomprom also noted that it and Mon-Atom plan to expand their cooperation further, considering additional initiatives to strengthen both companies’ positions in the international uranium market.